 Schreiber was honored with the Best Dramatic Cinematography Award at Sundance for the film November, directed by Greg Harrison starring Courteney Cox.
 She also shared the Best Cinematography Award at Sundance for My America…Or Honk If You Love Buddha and she garnered an Emmy nomination for Best Cinematography on the acclaimed Celluloid Closet for HBO.
 In addition, Schreiber was nominated for an Independent Spirit Award for Chain of Desire and was recognized by Variety magazine as one of 10 DPs to watch.

-Schreiber’s work in television is currently being seen on Shondaland and ABC’s STATION 19.
-Previously her work was seen on ABC’s The Family with Joan Allen and Alison Pill, and the FX show, Better Things, staring Pamela Adlon.
+Schreiber’s work in television has been seen on Shondaland and ABC’s STATION 19 as well as P-Valley.
+Previously her work was seen on ABC’s The Family with Joan Allen and Alison Pill, and the FX show, Better Things, starring Pamela Adlon.
 She also was the Director of Photography on the HBO series The Comeback, with Lisa Kudrow and set the look for pilots such as In Plain Sight, for USA Network.

 Schreiber still enjoys shooting the occasional documentary, including CNN film’s critically acclaimed Linda Ronstadt: Sound of my Voice and provided additional photography on Woody Allen for PBS’ American Masters, as well as HBO’s Metallica: Some Kind of Monster.
 Schreiber also has had a long career filming music videos including Pink Floyd, Billy Joel and early rap artists including Kool Moe Dee.